semantic-dependency-parsing/toolkit/README.md

 ## Command-line tools

 Some of the tools implemented in the project can be called from the command line.
-For this there is a convenience shell script called `run.sh`, which you call with the name of the tool and any command-line arguments.
 The most revelant example is the `Scorer` tool, which is run as follows:

-	$ sh run.sh Scorer gold.sdp system.sdp representation=DM
+	$ java -cp se.liu.ida.nlp.sdp.toolkit.tools.Scorer gold.sdp system.sdp representation=DM

 This will evaluate the parser output in the file `system.sdp` based on the gold-standard analyses in the file `gold.sdp` based on the assumption that the data is given in the `DM` representation; other possible representations are `PAS` and `PSD`.
 The evaluation metrics used are defined on the [Evaluation page](http://alt.qcri.org/semeval2015/task18/index.php?id=evaluation).

+The Git repository contains a convenience shell script called `run.sh` that allows you to use an abbreviated form of the above command, assuming that the jar file is in `build/libs/sdp.jar`:

+	$ sh run.sh Scorer gold.sdp system.sdp representation=DM

 Abbreviations: